 Our mediators are qualified people from a diverse range of professions and backgrounds who meet all Civil Mediation and EU standards allowing them to advertise themselves as mediators.
 Clerksroom Mediation is one of the leading mediation providers in the UK and is registered as a provider with the Civil Mediation Council.

 Clerksroom Direct is our latest innovation, a new, fully inclusive public access portal which allows any barrister in England & Wales who has completed public access training, to advertise themselves free of charge directly to the public.
 There is no fee to sign up and take advantage of our service.
-If a barrister accepts instructions through our portal, there is no cost, and they are paid 100% of their agreed fee.
+If a barrister accepts instructions through our portal, there is no cost, and they are paid 100% of their agreed fee, subject to a small fixed fee for bookkeeping.
 Our model is that the client pays us an administration fee to cover our marketing and administration costs.
 We have found that solicitors are increasingly using Public Access to prepare cases and then allowing the client to work directly with a barrister when their case reaches Court.

 We believe the future is bright, positive and full of opportunity.
 We also accept that we will need to move swiftly to adapt to the raft of changes that will continue to come our way.
 We believe the demand for barristers to provide services will change significantly.
 Whether that demand be for advice or drafting, for advocacy or ADR and whether it comes from solicitors, ABS’s, legal teams or the public, we believe there will still be a demand.